tleeuwenburg/wordgraph/Acknowledgments.md

 Acknowledgments
 ===============

-Thanks got to Nick Farrell and Katie Cunningham for the inspiration to take on this work.
+Thanks go to Nick Farrell and Katie Cunningham for the inspiration to take on this work.

 BDFL: Tennessee Leeuwenburg